-The microscopy core along with Flow cytometry and histology core provides equipment and technique support to assist investigators to successful complete the research projects.
-Several state of art microscopes enable researchers in applying sophisticated optical microscopy techniques to explore cellular structure and specific labeled protein localization.
+The microscopy core, along with the flow cytometry and histology cores, provides equipment and technical support to help investigators successfully complete research projects.
+Several state-of-the-art microscopes enable researchers to apply sophisticated optical microscopy techniques to explore cellular structure and specific labeled protein localization.
 Various plate readers have the capacity to perform high throughput screening.

-Carl Zeiss LSM-710 inverted confocal microscope Equipped with the UV, VIS and IR lasers in combination with 34-channel QUASAR detector design, LSM 710 brings complete freedom to your fluorescence microscopy.
-LSM 710 enables confocal microscopy for a wide variety of applications, including z-stack, time series, FRET, FRAP and colocalization.
+Equipped with the UV, VIS and IR lasers in combination with 34-channel QUASAR detector design, LSM-880 brings complete freedom to your fluorescence microscopy.
+LSM-880 enables confocal microscopy for a wide variety of applications, including z-stack, time series, FRET, FRAP and colocalization.
 The stage mounted CO2 incubator allows prolonged observation of living cells.

 Leica SP5 STED confocal microscope

 Leica STED is a super-resolution confocal microscope.
-Stimulated Emission Depletion (STED) is a special illumination technique allowing the resolution of cellular details below 80 nm.
-Multiple laserlines (458, 488, 514, 561, and 633 nm) are present for traditional confocal images.
-Besides from a classical line scanner, a resonance scanner is equipped for faster imaging.
+Stimulated Emission Depletion (STED) is a special illumination technique allowing the resolution of cellular details below 80nm.
+Multiple laserlines (458, 488, 514, 561, and 633nm) are present for traditional confocal images.
+Along with a classical line scanner, a resonance scanner is equipped for faster imaging.
 It allows z-stack, time series, tile scanning, bleaching, etc.

 Zeiss SteREO Lumar.V12

-The stereo microscope could obtain high-resolution three-dimensional images in the largest specimen field in its class.
-First-class optics through the new objective NeoLumar S captures bright fluorescence rich in contrast.
-Besides from transmitted and reflected light, the filter wheel installed fluorescence filters for DAPI, FITC and Cy3.
+The stereo microscope can obtain high-resolution three-dimensional images in the largest specimen field in its class.
+First-class optics through the new objective NeoLumar S captures bright fluorescence, rich in contrast.
+Alongside transmitted and reflected light, the filter wheel has fluorescence filters for DAPI, FITC and Cy3.
 Complete motorization and an innovative operating system enable easy focus and zoom.

 Zeiss Epifluorescence Microscope with Colibri